hashicorp/vault/website/source/docs/configuration/seal/pkcs11.html.md

   to the generated key.
 May also be specified by the `VAULT_HSM_KEY_LABEL` environment variable.

+- `default_key_label` `(string: "")`: This is the default key label to use for HSM installation that started before 0.10.1.
+Seal entries now track the label used in encryption and defaults to the `key_label`.
+If `key_label` is rotated and this value is not set, decryption may fail.
+May also be specified by the `VAULT_HSM_DEFAULT_KEY_LABEL` environment variable.

 - `hmac_key_label` `(string: <required>)`: The label of the key to use for HMACing.
 This needs to be a suitable type.
 If Vault tries to create this it will attempt to use CKK_GENERIC_SECRET_KEY.
 If the key does not exist and